 - is a member of the key management personnel of the reporting entity or of a parent of the reporting entity.

 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity (IAS 24.9).
-Applying this definition in practice is strongly correlated with local law and specific organisation of the entity.
+Applying this definition in practice is strongly correlated with local law and specific organisational structure of the entity.
 All executive and non-executive directors should be treated as members of key management personnel, but other persons may also qualify.
-For example, if a person regularly appears in other financial reports, such management commentary, s(he) probably should also be considered a member of key management personnel.
+For example, if a person regularly appears in other financial reports, such as management commentary, they probably should also be considered a member of key management personnel.
 Such a person need not be a ‘legal’ employee of the reporting entity.
 For example, CEO of a major subsidiary may also qualify provided that the above criteria are met.

 If a person is related to the entity based on the above-mentioned criteria, all its close family members are also related parties.
 Close members of the family of a person are those family members who may be expected to influence, or be influenced by, that person in their dealings with the entity and include (IAS 24.9):

-(a) that person’s children and spouse or domestic partner;
+- that person’s children and spouse or domestic partner;

-(b) children of that person’s spouse or domestic partner; and
+- children of that person’s spouse or domestic partner; and

-(c) dependants (i.e. someone depending financially) of that person or that person’s spouse or domestic partner.
+- dependants (i.e. someone depending financially) of that person or that person’s spouse or domestic partner.

 Example: parties related through persons